wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **Q:**&ensp;Why is life so full of contradictions?

 **M:**&ensp;It serves to break down mental pride.
 We must realise how poor and powerless we are.
 As long as we delude ourselves by what we imagine ourselves to be, to know, to have, to do, we are in a sad plight indeed.
-Only in complete self-negation there is a chance to discover our real being.
+Only in complete self-negation there is a chance to discover our real beïng.

 **Q:**&ensp;Why so much stress on self-negation?